 A constant in C++ is an identifier that we use to represent a value that cannot be modified once set.

-Constants are used to avoid the repetition of literal values in the code and improve the clarity and maintainability of the code.
+Constants are used to avoid the repetition of literal values in the code and improve clarity and maintenance.

-Moreover, using constants makes it easier to update and maintain the code (since if you need to change the value of a constant, you only need to do it in one place).
+Moreover, using constants makes updating and maintaining the code easier (since if you need to change the value of a constant, you only need to do it in one place).

 If you want to learn more about Constants